instructlab/instructlab/CONTRIBUTING/FIRST_TIME_CONTRIBUTORS.md

-# Welcome to Labrador 🐶!
+# Welcome to InstructLab 🥼!

 This guide should teach you how to set up your development environment to start contributing to the `lab` CLI tool.